mmfeldman/Pentago/readme.txt

-This is a test.
-There is nothing to read.
-I'm sorry.
+This is a different readme.